mseminatore/TeslaJS/README.md

 vehicles.
 If someone could confirm successful usage with Model X that would be helpful.

 It is important to acknowledge that there are already several very good Javascript libraries available for the Tesla.
 So why create another one?
-Rather than contribute to and modify one or more of the existing libraries, this library was created for two main reasons:
+Rather than contribute to or modify one or more of the existing libraries, this library was created for two main reasons:

 1. The anticipated need for a few small but important features that existing libraries did not provide